Living Wills and Advanced Directives

 The goal of the euthanasia movement is, in effect, legal and social acceptance of death on demand.
 For at least some of those who can’t demand death for themselves, the movement would ensure that others are allowed to do it for them.

 Obviously, the achievement of this goal requires radical cultural change—the legal and social acceptance of suicide, assisted suicide and, to some extent, criminal homicide.
-Given the deeply embedded legal, social and moral constraints on killing, euthanasia advocates recognized early that their goal would have to be achieved gradually.
+Given the deeply embedded legal, social, and moral constraints on killing, euthanasia advocates recognized early that their goal would have to be achieved gradually.
 Primary tools in this effort have been the “living will,” other so-called “advance directives,” and the laws implementing them.

 Typically, a living will instructs medical personnel to stop “medical treatment” when the patient is in a “terminal” condition.
 Other advance directives appoint a third party to give this type of instruction for the patient.
 These documents are intended to take effect when a patient can no longer make his or her own medical treatment decisions.
 At first glance, there seems to be nothing wrong with living wills and the like.
 Traditionally, competent adults have had the legal right to refuse unwanted medical treatment, and they could make their wishes known to their families and doctors.
 Moreover, no law or ethical standard requires that ineffective or gravely burdensome measures be used to keep a dying person alive.

-The problem is that advance directive laws go well beyond what were, before their enactment, legal, ethical and moral norms.
+The problem is that advance directive laws go well beyond what were, before their enactment, legal, ethical, and moral norms.
 Promoted as a way to stop the use of “extraordinary” medical technology to keep dying people alive, advance directives are now being used to deny people not just basic medical treatment, but also food and water.
 A gradual redefinition of key terms in advance directives has brought this about.
 For example, many state laws and court decisions now consider “medical treatment” to include the provision of basic care such as food and water, and “terminal” to include many people who are far from imminent death and, indeed, not even dying.
 It is doubtful that every person who signs an advance directive fully understands what he or she is instructing a doctor to do under penalty of law.
 Yet, to authorize a doctor to stop basic care, such as the provision of food and water, when a person is not near death, amounts to authorizing euthanasia by starvation and dehydration.

-Advance Directives for Health Care are legal documents by which individuals express their wishes about medical treatment in case they are ever unable to make health care decisions for themselves.
+Advance Directives for Health Care are legal documents by which individuals express their wishes about medical treatment in case they are ever unable to make healthcare decisions for themselves.
 Advance directives can be used to license euthanasia.

 The Patient Self-Determination Act (PSDA) is a federal law that went into effect in 1991.

-Requires health care facilities and programs to inform every patient, upon admission, of their right to sign an advance directive.
+It requires healthcare facilities and programs to inform every patient, upon admission, of their right to sign an advance directive.

 If you are 18 or older, you will be asked “Do you have an advance directive?”
 If you do not, you will be offered a directive to sign on the spot.